Faithful Implementations of Distributed Algorithms and Control Laws: Asymptotic incentive compatibility

 where $\mathcal{Z}'=\{g_\zeta^n(\sigma^n(\theta)):\forall \theta\in\Theta\}$. \end{proposition} \ifdefined\SHORTVERSION \begin{proof} The tax rule belongs to the indirect Groves class (Definition \ref{defindirectgroves}).
 Proof can be found in \cite{Tanaka:arxiv}. \end{proof} \fi

 \ifdefined\LONGVERSION \begin{proof} The tax rule belongs to the indirect Groves class (Definition \ref{defindirectgroves}).
 Proof can be found in Appendix \ref{apendprop2}. \end{proof} \fi

-\begin{remark} Usefulness of the notion of asymptotic incentive compatibility depends on the computational complexity of the algorithm to be implemented.
-For computationally hard problems (such as combinatorial auctions), realistically there is no mechanism that reduces undesirable incentive to $\epsilon$ in polynomial time.
-In such cases, asymptotic incentive compatibility may not be a convincing reasoning to support faithful behaviors of followers, even though Definition \ref{defaic} is mathematically still valid.
-However, the issue of computational complexity requires more problem-specific discussions, which we decided to put less emphasis on in this paper. \end{remark}
+\begin{remark} Practical usefulness of the notion of asymptotic incentive compatibility heavily depends on the computational complexity of the algorithm.
+For computationally hard problems, realistically there is no mechanism that reduces undesirable incentive to $\epsilon$ in polynomial time.
+In such cases, asymptotic incentive compatibility may not be a convincing reasoning to induce faithful behaviors of followers.
+However, the issue of computational complexity requires more problem-specific discussions, which is not our focus in this paper. \end{remark}